knative/eventing/test/upgrade/README.md

 To achieve that, we created an upgrade framework (knative.dev/pkg/test/upgrade).
 This framework will enforce running upgrade tests in specific order and supports continual verification of system under test.
-In case of Eventing Kafka it is:
+In case of Eventing it is:

 1. Install the latest release from GitHub.
 1. Run the `preupgrade` smoke tests.